pmacMaps/sara-report-tool/README.md

 1. SARA Name (string) - the name of the SARA facility.<br>
 2. SARA Address (sring) - the street address of the SARA facility.<br>
 3. PATTS ID (string) - an unique identifier for each SARA facility.<br>
+4. Chemical Info (string) - information about the chemical(s) being used for the analysis
-4. Latitude (double) - the latitude in decimal degrees of the SARA facility.<br>
+5. Latitude (double) - the latitude in decimal degrees of the SARA facility.<br>
-5. Longitude (double) - the longitude in decimal degrees of the SARA facility.<br>
+6. Longitude (double) - the longitude in decimal degrees of the SARA facility.<br>
-6. Distances for Risk Radius (double; multiple values allowed) - the distance(s) for each risk radius buffer.<br>
+7. Distances for Risk Radius (double; multiple values allowed) - the distance(s) for each risk radius buffer.<br>
-7. Risk Radius Units (string) - the units for the risk radius buffers<br>
+8. Risk Radius Units (string) - the units for the risk radius buffers<br>
-8. Output Directory (folder) - the folder location where the data and files for the analysis are generated.
+9. Output Directory (folder) - the folder location where the data and files for the analysis are generated.

 #### errorLogger.py

-I will update this later.
+A helper module that handles reporting errors to the user.
+It lists the error message, line number, and file in which the error occurs.
+It is based upon a [custom geoprocessing tool](https://community.esri.com/docs/DOC-6496-download-arcgis-online-feature-service-or-arcgis-server-featuremap-service) developed by Esri's Jake Skinner.

 #### riskRadius.py